asibahi/asibahi.github.io/content/thoughts/2024-08-04-Dominions with Odin/index.md

 ## Bitboards

-Before talking about Groups, [Bitboards](https://en.wikipedia.org/wiki/Bitboard) need an introduction.
+Before talking about Groups, [Bitboards](https://en.wikipedia.org/wiki/Bitboard) warrant an introduction.

 Bitboards are, at their core, based on a simple observations: a chessboard has 64 squaresm and a `u64` has 64 bits.
 By tying each bit address to a specific square, *any* binary value can be mapped.